suedegambit/workSystemDocs/projectTasks/mcp_alignment_prompt.md

 **Goal:** Verify MCP's alignment with updated workspace standards, and use its advanced patterns to refine those standards.

 **Context:**
 The MCP repository already implements many of the patterns now standardized in `SystemDocs`.
-It serves as a reference implementation for practices like vendor management and logging conventions.
+It serves as a reference implementation for practices like vendor management, logging conventions, and the **newly documented MCP patterns in `WorkspaceOps.md`**.
 The goal is to:
 1. Ensure full alignment with all current standards
 2. Extract any additional patterns from MCP that could be worth standardizing across the workspace